trejduu32-code/Offline-Single-File-Games/methods/canvas.md

 5. Open a new tab and paste the link
 6. Before clicking enter, remove everything after /download.
 7. Hit enter

+The url will only work for the person who's logged into Canvas and uploaded the file.